mobiusklein/cython_pyinstaller_example/README.md

 The `-D` option tells PyInstaller to create a directory for the dependencies instead of embedding them into the binary executable.

 If PyInstaller ran successfully, `./dist/my_mandelbrot/my_mandelbrot[.exe]` should be an executable that runs the same program that `my_mandelbrot.py` does.
 If you copy it and the contents of the directory it is in to another computer with the same platform, it should work without modification.
+It is up to you to decide how to package the bundle for distribution appropriate to your needs.